-The Company has agreements with several key employees to provide a bonus payment in the event of a change of control as defined in each agreement.
-The bonus amounts are calculated based on the value of the Company at the time of the change of control less an amount determined upon the employee entering into the agreement.
-The right to the payment generally vests annually over a five-year period, with certain change of control events resulting in an acceleration of the vesting period.
+The Company has agreements with several key employees to provide a bonus payment in the event of a liquidation event as defined in each agreement.
+The bonus amounts are calculated based on the value of the Company at the time of the liquidation event less an amount determined upon the employee entering into the agreement.
+The right to the payment generally vests annually over a five-year period, with certain liquidation events resulting in an acceleration of the vesting period.
 No amounts were required to be recorded for these agreements as of December 31, 2018 and 2017.